 If You’re an Inverted Pyramid

-- You’re likely shorter with a solid build, broad shoulders and a body that tapers through your hips.
+- You probably have broad shoulders that build muscle easily and a body that tapers through your hips.

 - You have a tendency to gain weight in the upper body (chest, back, upper arms), and sometimes have a pronounced pot belly.